tudddorrr/clay/docs/services.md

 - `params`: Parsed path parameters (e.g. `:id` would appear as `{ id: 10 }`)
 - `body`: The parsed request body (requires `koa-bodyparser`)

+Requests are readonly and therefore immutable (apart from the `ctx`'s state).

 ## Accessing other services

 You can access services from the app's context using: `ctx.state.services[serviceName]`.
 Services are registered using `lodash.set`, for example: